Albuquerque International Balloon Fiesta Photo Guide

 Aperture: f/2.8-f/4 (wide open to gather light)

-Focus: Manual focus on burner area (metal reflections) or white patches in the ballon.
-Your balloon autofocus will hunt!
+Focus: Manual focus on burner areas (metal reflections / flames) or white patches in the balloons.
+Your autofocus will be hunting in the dark for sure!

 What to Photograph: